-There are several pieces of writing I’m working on which I hope to publish here during summer 2019, when I will also start my @mental.state.examinations on Instagram.
-My current social media activity is explained (defended) in the text under the menu.
+There are several pieces of writing I’m working on which I hope to publish here in late 2019 when I will also start my @mental.state.examinations on Instagram.
+I’m experimenting with sound art (actually it’s podcasting, but I might see if I can hustle some sort of grant).

 Influences and inspirations include A A Gill, Amineh Abou Kerech, William Burroughs, Kathy Acker, what life was like before Poppy, Milly and Orlando moved to Neasden, Katherine Mansfield’s Bliss, anthing symmetrical, William Morris (socialist, social activist if you like, but not a designer of scarves for drunk women called Miranda), Maya Angelou (especially Gather Together in My Name), working-class masculinities, William Burroughs on the subject of regret (22 second Youtube video), Laura Pidcock MP (though one of my closest friends is a Telegraph reading Brexit bonkers member of the Conservative Party), Robert Mapplethorpe & Patti Smith, Leicester Square, BBC Radio 3 Jazz Archive, HIGNFY, trust fund girls putting tomato ketchup on their salad in the world’s oldest museum restaurant, BEING REMINDED ABOUT THE WAR IN YEMEN, the Seagram Murals, the Junior Anti-sex League, reverse engineering, that Youtube video of some teenage girls recreating Kate Bush’s Wuthering Heights with farting sounds, Katherine Mansfield’s Bliss, #WildFlowerHour, always defending peoples right to speak out, especially when confronting posh boy, (regardless of whether you agree with them or not, obviously), Amineh Abou Kerech, Gather Together in My Name, and Lance Arthur’s seminal work, glassdog.com (especially 1998 to 1999).

 Centaur and Lapith locked in combat, metope from the south side of the Parthenon, about 477-438 BC.
 Taken at the British Museum exhibition Rodin & the Art of Ancient Greece with my trusty iPhone 5s, June 2018.